georgeg0/PheGWAS/README.md

 The PheGWAS exploration is undertaken in different levels (as of now its 2 different levels).
 The exploration is done using function “landscape”

 ### Level 1: Exploration on entire genome level:
-The first level is the entire chromosome level.
-In this level the entire chromosome is plotted in a 3D landscape view with each peak in the chromosome representing the highest pvalue in that chromosome.
-The x axis here is the chromosome number.
-Y axis and Z axis are phenotype name and -log10(p-value) respectively.
+The first level is the entire genome level.
+In this level the entire chromosomes are plotted in a 3D landscape view with each peak in the chromosome representing the highest pvalue in that chromosome.
+The X axis here is the chromosome number.
+Z axis and Y axis are phenotype name and -log10(p-value) respectively.

 With this visualization the user gets an idea which chromosome contribute to multiple phenotypes.
 A chromosome contributing to multiple phenotypes has to be explored, as we are more interested to see if a certain region within the chromosome is contributing to multiple phenotypes.
 This is where the exploration is taken to the next level of the PheGWAS.

 ### Level 2: Exploration on individual chromosomes:
 The second level is the single chromosome level.
 In this level the entire chromosome is divided into different groups based on bp units given by the user (100kbp is the default).
 The x axis here is the BP groups in the chromosome.
-Y axis and Z axis are phenotype name and -log10(p-value) respectively.
+Z axis and Y axis are phenotype name and -log10(p-value) respectively.

 # Examples:
 The 6 different data frames from 2 different consortium are made available in the package for getting used to the package and its usage.